ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 option.
 That option indicates for the [ls] command that we want the output with only one entry per line.
-For the [ls] command, some other options can be specified in a short and in a long form: The notations [-s] and [\--size] can both be used to tell [ls] to print the file size.
-Short options are always introduced by a single [minus]{.italic} character, and each following single character then stands for a distinct option, e.g. [-lt] ask for a single entry per line output which included the modification time for the entry.
-For the long options, which starts with two [minus]{.italic}
-signs, only a single option name like \"size\" can be specified.
+For the [ls] command, some other options can be specified in a short and in a long form: The notations [-s] and [--size] can both be used to tell [ls] to print the file size.
+Short options are always introduced by a single [minus] character, and each following single character then stands for a distinct option, e.g. [-lt] ask for a single entry per line output which included the modification time for the entry.
+For the long options, which starts with two [minus] signs, only a single option name like "size" can be specified.

-Additional to these plain short and long options, there exist also options with [values]{.italic}.
+Additional to these plain short and long options, there exist also options with [values].
 The values are separated from the option name with a colon or an equal sign.
-Imagine that we have a command called \"fancyPrint\" which can print out text documents, and allows us to specify single pages to print instead of the whole document.
-That may be done with the short and long options [p] and [page], each requiring a numeric value like [fancyPrint -p:17 mydoc.pdf] or [fancyPrint \--page:17 mydoc.pdf].
+Imagine that we have a command called "fancyPrint" which can print out text documents, and allows us to specify single pages to print instead of the whole document.
+That may be done with the short and long options [p] and [page], each requiring a numeric value like [fancyPrint -p:17 mydoc.pdf] or [fancyPrint --page:17 mydoc.pdf].